• Skip to primary navigation

 If you are using regular wooden skewers, you’ll want to soak them in water for about an hour prior to them going on the grill.

-If using rosemary stalks, strip the leaves off the bottom half to two-thirds of the rosemary sprigs and finely chop.
+Strip the leaves off the bottom half to two-thirds of the rosemary sprigs and finely chop.
+You’ll need about ¼ cup.

-You’ll need about ¼ cup for the marinade.
 Discard the rest of the stalk if not using as skewer.

-Skewer the shrimp on the skewers so that it passes through both the head and tail of each shrimp.
+Skewer the shrimp on the wooden skewers so that it passes through both the head and tail of each shrimp.

-For a more professional look, skewer the shrimp so they are all facing the same direction.
+Tip: For a more professional look, skewer the shrimp so they are all facing the same direction.

 Sprinkle on salt, pepper, hot pepper flakes, chopped garlic and chopped rosemary.